-Job Description and Selection Criteria Job title Area Coordinator, Advanced Mathematics Support Programme Division Mathematical, Physical and Life Sciences Department Mathematical Institute Location Andrew Wiles Building, Radcliffe Observatory Quarter, Woodstock Road, Oxford, OX2 6GG.
-Grade and salary Grade 7: £34,308 - £42,155 per annum (pro rata) (with discretionary range upto £46,047 p.a. pro rata) Hours Part time (22.5 hours / 60% FTE) Contract type Fixed-term until 31 July 2024 Reporting to Admissions and Outreach Coordinator Vacancy reference 163453 Additional information Appointment will be conditional on the satisfactory outcome of a DBS enhanced background check.
+Job title Area Coordinator, Advanced Mathematics Support Programme Division Mathematical, Physical and Life Sciences Department Mathematical Institute Location Andrew Wiles Building, Radcliffe Observatory Quarter, Woodstock Road, Oxford, OX2 6GG.
+Grade and salary Grade 7: £36,024 - £44,263 per annum (pro rata) (with discretionary range up to £48,350 p.a. pro rata) Hours Part time (22.5 hours / 60% FTE) Contract type Fixed-term until 31 July 2024 (with the possibility of extension, subject to funding) Reporting to Head of Administration and Finance Vacancy reference 168145 Additional information This post is subject to a 12-month probationary period.
+Appointment will be conditional on the satisfactory outcome of a DBS enhanced background check.
 The post is funded by a grant to the University of Oxford from the Advanced Mathematics Support Programme, which in turn is supported by a grant from the Department for Education.
 Funding for this post is fixed-term and available until 31 July 2024 with the possibility to extend subject to funding agreement.
-The Department is looking to have someone in post as soon as possible, ideally mid-April 2023, but for an exceptional candidate we would consider a September start.
+The Department is looking to have someone in post as soon as possible, and no later than January 2024.
 The post will involve some events at evenings and occasionally weekends, for which time off in lieu is given.
 The post will involve frequent travel to meetings and events within the region.